ChickenCoderzzz/CoachAssist/README.md

 ## 5. Create PostgreSQL Database

-Create a PostgreSQL database for CoachAssist.
+If access to the existing configured database is unavailable, create a PostgreSQL database for CoachAssist manually.

+If the provided `.env` configuration already contains working database credentials, additional PostgreSQL setup may not be necessary.

 Example: